lsst-sitcom/sitcomtn-048/index.rst

 """""""""""""""

 Official artifacts for verification require specified review criteria.
-Standardizing this is underway, and this section will be populated in a future revision of this document.
+This section will be populated in a future revision of this document by the verification coordinators.
 As mentioned previously, the expectation is that the notebooks closely resemble the `AuxTel area in lsst-ts/ts_notebook <https://github.com/lsst-ts/ts_notebooks/tree/develop/procedures/auxtel>`_ example.

 Webspaces